Option 1: Roof-Mounting (Recommended)

 For best results, mount the IMU and GPS antenna as close to each other as possible.
 For example: Bolt the IMU to the seat rails and place the GPS antenna on the roof directly above.

-Note that the IMU and antenna should be mounted on the same rigid body, to provide a relative reference.
+Note: The IMU and antenna should be mounted on the same rigid body, to provide a relative reference.
 So for a vehicle such as a truck cabin, both the IMU and antenna should be fitted to the cabin body (if cabin is air-sprung) or to the vehicle chassis.